-The mission of the Health Services is to provide accessible and high-quality health care to the students at Emmanuel College.
-Health Services strives to maintain and promote the health and well-being of the student population while treating acute illnesses and coordinating referrals for specialty care when appropriate.
+The mission of Health Services is to provide accessible and high-quality health care to the students at Emmanuel College.
+Emmanuel College's Health Services is managed by Carbon Student Health Services at the Colleges of the Fenway Treehouse located at 578 Huntington Avenue on the 2nd floor.
+With a mission to make great healthcare accessible, Carbon Student Health Services is all about you, your goals, and your schedule.
+As a student, you can access care on your terms - whether you choose to walk-in or book an appointment online.
 Please go to Health Services' web page for up-to-date information on hours, services and after-hours care.